This post may contain eBay affiliate links. Please read our disclosure policy.

 First off, Peterson hit the headlines for the wrong reasons when he pleaded no contest to the misdemeanor charge of recklessly assaulting his four-year-old son in 2014.
-It’s a dark cloud that is likely to hang over him in the long-term, while he was also suspended during the 2014 season because of the saga.
+It’s a dark cloud that will likely hang over him in the long-term, while he was suspended during the 2014 season because of the saga.

 On a lighter note, he was handed a career-low Madden 21 rating, which is a clear downswing from his cover star status back in 2014.
 There’s no denying that he’s lost a step compared to his prime, but he hopes to play on for at least four more seasons according to a recent interview with TMZ.